 Technology is driving change in waste management.
 Given ongoing labor shortages, workflow improvements in particular have the potential to improve profitability, with technologies like driverless trucks set to transform the industry.
 Smart technology may soon help companies keep up with increasingly stringent contamination requirements, reduce needless pickups, make recycling easier and cut costs.

-A strong economy could benefit some waste management companies that are looking to move beyond simply picking up waste.
+Consolidation has long been a feature of the waste management industry, and is accelerating.
+Many private companies are more willing to sell.
+For those looking to stay, vertical integration may offer a way.
 Transfer stations to consolidate waste and material recovery facilities to process recyclables or landfills could be investment opportunities.
-Landfills may hold the greatest potential for profit, but they also require significant capital investment and often bring permitting and regulatory concerns.10 The large volume of global plastic waste could add to the attractiveness of landfill operations by generating additional fees.
+Landfills may hold the greatest potential for profit, but they also require significant capital investment and often bring permitting and regulatory concerns.10 The large volume of global plastic waste could add to the attractiveness of landfill operations by generating additional fees: